bd-j/prospector/doc/faq.rst

 Should I fit spectra in the restframe or the observed frame?
 ------------------------------------------------------------
 You can do either if you are fitting only spectra.
-If fitting in the restframe then the distance has to be specified explicitly, otherwise it is inferred from the redshift.
+If fitting in the restframe then the distance has to be specified explicitly via a ``lumdist`` model parameter because otherwise it is inferred from the redshift which for restframe spectra is 0.

 If you are fitting photometry and spectroscopy then you should be fitting the observed frame spectra.